charleshardt/codingFieldNotes/JavaScript/The Complete JavaScript Course/72-guessMyNumber/readme.md

 # Guess My Number - A Game
 - An exercise from The Complete JavaScript Course, by Jonas Schmedtmann
-- I restyled it, and created additional functionality to increase the upper limit of the range of numbers to guess.
+- I restyled it, created additional functionality, and placed it in the 'All Projects' directory.
-- It's better now.